wolfapple/traffic-sign-recognition/README.md

 ## Overview

-In this project, you will use what you've learned about deep neural networks and convolutional neural networks to classify traffic signs.
+In this project, I will show you how to use PyTorch to classify traffic signs and how to imporve the classifier with a Spatial Transformer Networks.
 You will train a model so it can decode traffic signs from natural images by using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
-After the model is trained, you will then test your model program on new images of traffic signs you find on the web, or, if you're feeling adventurous pictures of traffic signs you find locally!
+After the model is trained, you will then test your model on new iamges of traffic signs from test dataset.

 ## Configure and Manage Your Environment with Anaconda